infinum/Android-Prince-of-Versions/README.md

 3rd, 4th and 5th step are same as in previous example.

+### Multiple flavors
+If your application has multiple product flavors (e.g. paid/free) you might need more than one JSON configuration file.
+If that is the case, do not forget to set a different URL for each flavor configuration.

 ### Deploying a new version

 1. Bump `libraryVersion` in `build.gradle`